ajithvl/AppiumInspector/README.md

 Features:
 ---------
-* Displays component view on the right and screen view on the left bot of which are interconnected
+* Displays component view on the right and screen view on the left.
+Both are interconnected
 * Mouseover the element displays all the element properties
 * Ctrl + -   => Use this hotkey to push an element back in case its overlapping other elements
 * Ctrl + l   => Lock the inspector